Goatman13/xefu/cfg_03.md

 ## More Info
 ### 0x00000001 and 0x00000002
-There’s a bit more to it, but generally those configurations ensure that files opened by NtCreateFile are read/write in synchronous mode.
+There’s a bit more to it, but generally those configurations ensure that files (and devices?) opened by NtCreateFile are read/write in synchronous mode.
 It’s worth noting that despite its name, NtCreateFile is also used for opening existing files.